yhqe/dots/.config/rofi/README.md

-i didnt make these this was taken from another repo, i forgor the name of it though
+i didnt make these, just tweaked them a little bit (some of these scripts look really weird cuz i didnt mess with them)